-- i. development with densities of less than or equal to one unit per acre (1du/ac) in a development with an overall size of less than or equal to 100 acres open space shall be 40% or greater; - ii. development with densities of less than or equal to one unit per acre (1du/ac) in a development with an overall size greater than 100 acres open space shall be 50% or greater; - iii. development with densities greater than one unit per acre (1du/ac) in a development with an overall size of less than or equal to 100 acres open space shall be 60% or greater. - iv. development with densities greater than one unit per acre (1du/ac) in a development with an overall size greater than 100 acres open space shall be 70% or greater.
+- 1) Development with densities of less than or equal to one unit per acre (1du/ac) in a development with an overall size of less than or equal to 100 acres open space shall be 40% or greater; - 2) Development with densities of less than or equal to one unit per acre (1du/ac) in a development with an overall size greater than 100 acres open space shall be 50% or greater; - 3) Development with densities greater than one unit per acre (1du/ac) in a development with an overall size of less than or equal to 100 acres open space shall be 60% or greater. - 4) Development with densities greater than one unit per acre (1du/ac) in a development with an overall size greater than 100 acres open space shall be 70% or greater.
 (Amended 6/10, Ord.
 10-07)

-Residential land uses in the Urban Service Area (not in a Rural Settlement).
+E. Residential land uses in the Urban Service Area (not in a Rural Settlement).